Explore a series of surreal and graceful dreamscapes.

 Although the new year has gotten off to a raucous start in virtually all sectors of life, the same cannot be said for Steam.
 Sure, it’s only day three of 2017 as of writing, but the store has kicked off the new year in a pretty sluggish fashion.
 With nothing noteworthy yet available on Steam, it’s time to review another game from last year.
 Something that’s been out for a little bit but that, for one reason or another, didn’t make it onto this page when it released.
 Something that, in light of how stressful last year was, offers up a much-needed dose of relaxation and reflection.
 Something like ISLANDS: Non-Places.

 ISLANDS: Non-Places is an hour-long slice of surreal created by Carl Burton, an indie game designer and possible ballet coordinator (we’ll expand on that in a bit).
-ISLANDS is a somewhat abstract yet decidedly thoughtful game propelled by very simple puzzles.
+ISLANDS is an abstract yet thoughtful game propelled by very simple puzzles.
 It could also be classified as a “zen” game, if anyone can actually agree upon what that term denotes.
 It’s relaxing, so zen game fans will have that to agree on, at least.

 ISLANDS: Non-Places is presented as a series of interactive scenes, where players uncover the secrets of a colorful little vignette using only their mouse.
 Players can also use the A and S keys to rotate the scene from side-to-side, though there’s no means of moving up or down.
 Each scene contains a sequence of lights that must be clicked in a particular order or rhythm.
 The more lights clicked, the more the area changes.